magnotairone/yourGPT/README.md

 - **Back-End**: Integration with OpenAI for GPT-4o-mini queries and Pinecone for vector search.
 - **Pinecone Indexing**: The embedded PDF content is stored in Pinecone's vector database, allowing for efficient retrieval of relevant document sections during queries.
 - **Langchain**: Langchain manages the integration between GPT-4o-mini and Pinecone, ensuring contextually accurate responses based on relevant sections of the PDF.
-- **Shiny**: The entire app is built using R's Shiny framework, ensuring a smooth and dynamic user experience with seamless Python integration for the document analysis and LLM processing.

 ### Potential Use Cases: